fjtsts/freemarket_sample_51e/README.md

 |password|string|null: false|
 ### Association
 - has_many :reviews
-- belongs_to :user
-- has_many :exhibits
+- has_many :exhibits, dependent: :destroy
-- has_many :purchases
+- has_many :purchases, dependent: :destroy
 - has_many :comments
-- has_many :favorite_items
+- has_many :favorite_items, dependent: :destroy
+- has_one :user_profile, dependent: :destroy
+- has_one :addresse, dependent: :destroy

 ## user_profiles
 |Column|Type|Options|